Embracing Off-the-Grid Samples

-This approach removes the need to estimate $\sum_{\lvert\ell\rvert>\tilde{N}}\lvert c_{\ell}\rvert$ for implementation, due to Theorem \ref{thmS} which shows that samples chosen from this dense uniform grid no have interpolation error (\ref{perfectinterpolation}).
-The sampling model of this statement does not obey our deviation model, so a brief proof using our main result does not seem possible.
-For the sake of brevity, we will not prove this proposition, but note that it can be established by a method of proof very similar to that of Corollary \ref{fullsignalerror} and Theorem \ref{CSsimple}.
-In fact, the sampling model of Proposition \ref{CSsimple2} is considered by \cite{stability} and the proofs therein can be set within our context to establish the claim (see Section \ref{novelty} for further discussion on this related work).

-Notice that general denoising is not guaranteed via our undersampling scenario ($m\leq N$), due to the term $\frac{\sqrt{N}\eta}{\sqrt{m}}$ in (\ref{errorbdsimple}), (\ref{errorbdsimple2}) and (\ref{errorbdsimple3}).
-In other words, one cannot expect to reduce the measurement noise $\eta$ since $\frac{\sqrt{N}}{\sqrt{m}}\geq 1$ appearing in our error bound implies an amplification of the input noise level.
-This observation is demonstrated numerically in Section \ref{noiseexp}.
-In general a practitioner must oversample (i.e., $N< m$) to attenuate the effects of noise.
-However, the main result states that nonuniform samples specifically attenuate aliasing noise.
+Notice that general denoising is not guaranteed in an undersampling scenario, due to the term $\frac{\sqrt{N}}{\sqrt{m}}\|d\|_2$ in (\ref{errorbdsimple}), and (\ref{errorbdsimple2}).
+In other words, one cannot expect the output estimate to reduce the measurement noise $\|d\|_2$ since $\frac{\sqrt{N}}{\sqrt{m}}\geq 1$ appearing in our error bound implies an amplification of the input noise level.
+Such situations with limited samples are typical in compressive sensing and this noise amplifying behavior is demonstrated numerically in Section \ref{noiseexp}.
+In general a practitioner must oversample (i.e., $N< m$) to attenuate the effects of generic noise.
+However, Theorem \ref{CSsimple} and Corollary \ref{fullsignalerror} state that nonuniform samples specifically attenuate aliasing noise.